WeiJunQ/cyton_gamma_300-1500_operation_and_simulation/README.md

 # cyton_gamma_simulation
-simulation for cyton gamma 1500 with moveit motion planning
+simulation for cyton gamma 1500 and 300 with MoveIt and OMPL

 Includes hardware drivers for the dynamixel motors